LSSTDESC/CCL/README.md

 ## Known installation issues
 1. You need to link to GSL-2 in your local version of the Makefile.
 2. Sometimes, "make check" can fail.
 In that case, go to `tests/ccl_test.c` and comment out `define CTEST_SEGFAULT`
+3. If you move or delete the source directory after installing CCL, some functions may fail.
+The source directory contains files needed by *CLASS* (which is contained within CCL) at run-time.

 ## Python wrapper installation
-A Python wrapper for CCL is provided through a module called *pyccl*.
-At the moment, *pyccl* needs to be compiled separately from the main CCL library.
-The wrapper’s build tools currently assume that your C compiler is *gcc* (with OpenMP enabled), and that you have a working Python 2.x installation with *numpy* and *distutils* with *swig*.
-To build and install the *pyccl* module, go to the root CCL directory and choose one of the following options:
+The Python wrapper is called *pyccl*.
+Before you can build it, you must have compiled and installed the C version of CCL, as *pyccl* will be dynamically linked to it.
+The Python wrapper's build tools currently assume that your C compiler is *gcc* (with OpenMP enabled), and that you have a working Python 2.x installation with *numpy* and *distutils* with *swig*.

+To build and install the *pyccl* module, go to the root CCL source directory and choose one of the following options:

 * To build and install the wrapper for the current user only, run
 ````sh